 Design Note #18

-Compaq Computer Corporation, a world wide provider of supercomputer hardware systems, engaged Orchid Technologies to perform the electronic hardware and test firmware design of its new Wildfire Teraflop Computer’s IO System.
+Compaq Computer Corporation, a world wide provider of supercomputer hardware systems, engaged OTEC to perform the electronic hardware and test firmware design of its new Wildfire Teraflop Computer’s IO System.

 A single Wildfire IO Shelf is capable of supporting up to eight simultaneous 64 bit wide PCI Buses.
 Each PCI bus may be fully loaded thereby producing an IO Subsystem of unmatched throughput.
 Achieving this level of performance requires calculated, specialized electronic circuit board design techniques.